orocos-toolchain/utilmm/README.txt

  * Doxygen for the documentation

 == Run-time dependencies
- * all the boost libraries listed above plus boost/graph
+ * all the boost libraries listed above plus the boost/graph headers